JoelKueh/phase-sense/dtwin/README.md

 ### Rendering Front End

-The rendering frontend renders frames based on the particle data supplied by the CUDA backend.
+The rendering frontend renders frames based on the particle data supplied by the backend.
 The rendering front end consists of the following phases:

 1. Particle Intantiation
   - Uses a geometry shader to instantiate particles provided their positions.
-  - Uses a fragment shader to draw the interior of these particles.
+  - Particles are defined by their "spine" (strip of line segments) and a radius.
+  - The way the particles manipulate light is modeled by a function on the distance from the spine.
   - Velocity data is encoded in a velocity buffer to be used later.
-2. Point Spreading Function (PSF) Blurring
-  - A simple convolution-based blur is applied to the whole image.
-3. Motion Blur
+2. Motion Blur
   - Motion blur is applied to the whole image using the velocity buffer.

 The rendering front end copies the rendered frames back to the CPU and writes them over a pipe to ffmpeg.